-It’s a great deal for veterans—no down payment required, 100% financing available, and a minimum FICO score requirement of only 500.
+It’s a great deal for veterans—no down payment required, 100% financing available, and lower interest rates, as well as significantly relaxed FICO score and income minimums.
 Best of all, no waiting period.
-When I heard of this, I thought: this VA flipping rule must be great for real estate investors like me who want to find wholesale buyers.
+When I heard of this, I thought: these VA property flipping rules must be great for real estate investors like me who want to find wholesale buyers.

 How the VA Flipping Rule Can Reduce Your Holding Costs

-See, the thing that I was most nervous about when I started getting into real estate investment was my holding costs.
-Certainly, unexpected rehabilitation needs can sink a project but I planned to wholesale my first several deals.
-Realistically, the surest way for me to fail to make a return on my investment was an inability to sell the property fast enough.
+See, the thing that I was most nervous about when I started getting into house flipping was my holding costs.
+Certainly, unexpected rehabilitation needs can sink a project, but I planned to wholesale my first several deals.
+Realistically, the surest way for me to fail to make a return on my investment would be an inability to sell the property fast enough.
 I knew that every month I had to hold onto an investment property after closing, costs would climb.

 So, when my buddy invited our family over for his barbecue, I thought I’d just caught the golden goose.
 If veterans could get easy loans to buy houses quickly, wouldn’t it be quick and easy to sell houses to them?
-Why, I might even corner the market in my area; nobody else seemed to be onto this rule.
+I might even corner the market in my area; nobody else seemed to be onto these rules.

 Using the VA Flipping Rule in the Real World

-So, I bought a house with a hard money loan.
-Then I was on the hook—the collateral was my house.
+So, I bought a house with a hard money loan, which put me on the hook—the collateral was my house.
 Hard money loans come with higher interest rates and shorter terms, so the heat was on.
 I started sweating on Day Zero—I’m telling you I had to double the water I was drinking.
 It was all marketing, all day.

 Some areas around bases have higher concentrations of recently returned service members.
 These spots might show better results.
 But, where I am, even with our proud service history, counting on VA loans to help our veterans and sell houses quickly is a long-odds proposition at best.
 At worst, it’s just wishful thinking.
 Ask a veteran where wishful thinking gets you.